 Mushrooms.
 Maitake mushrooms (Grifola frondosa), reishi mushrooms (Ganoderma lucidum) and shiitake mushrooms (Lentinula edodes) rev up the immune system to defend against a number of viruses.
-Maitake mushrooms aren’t easy to find fresh, so try ordering them dried (Oregon Mushrooms is one mail-order source).
+Maitake mushrooms aren’t easy to find fresh, so try ordering them dried.
 Reishi mushrooms are rather unpleasant-tasting and aren’t used as a food (take them as capsules instead), but go ahead and eat your fill of robust, scrumptious shiitakes.

 Astragalus (Astragalus membranaceus).
 This antiviral and immune-strengthening herb has been a principal player in traditional Chinese medicine for millennia.
 In Herbal Antibiotics, author Stephen Harrod Buhner recommends a daily pot of tea containing 2 to 3 ounces astragalus root.
 Or, enlist astragalus along with garlic as part of an immune-enhancing soup broth, Buhner suggests.